lealceldeiro/gems/SpringBoot2Recipes/ch10/README.md

 **Solution**

 The health checks and metrics are pluggable, and beans of type `HealthIndicator` and `MetricBinder` are automatically registered to provide additional health checks and/or metrics.
 The task is to create a class implementing the desired interface and register an instance of that class as a bean in the context of having it contribute to the health and metrics.

+## 10.3 Export Metrics

+**Problem**

+How to export the metrics to an external system, to create a dashboard to monitor the application.

+**Solution**

+Use one of the supported systems like Graphite and periodically push the metrics to that system.
+Include a `micrometer.io` registry dependency in the application (next to the `spring-boot-starter-actuator` dependency) and metrics will automatically be exported.
+By default, every minute the data will be pushed to the server.